 As the largest city in Costa Rica, Puerto Limón offers a glimpse into the culture of this captivating country.
-Located on the eastern coast, the city commonly known as Limón (Spanish for lemon) is famous for its vibrant culture that is evident in its Victorian Caribbean architecture, food, music scene and of all things, cashew and cashew wine.
+Located on the eastern coast, the city commonly known as Limón (Spanish for lemon) is famous for its vibrant culture that is evident in its Victorian Caribbean architecture, food, and music scene.
 Enjoy the colorful open-air markets, take in the culture at the museums and don’t be surprised when you see a sloth or two hanging from the Ficus trees at Parque Vargas.

 One of the world’s most popular eco-destinations, Costa Rica is also known for its exotic animals and unique wildlife (toucans, blue morpho butterflies and howler monkeys are all Instagram-worthy), exhilarating adventures (the country literally put zip-lining on the map) and its lush, misty rainforests.